eyes-on-disabilities/website/docs/en/03-the-eye-tracking-guide/02-communication-boards.md

-# With pen and paper: communication boards
+# With Pen and Paper: Communication Boards

 ![](/als-patient-with-communication-board.jpg "A person with ALS wears a pair of glasses with a laser pointer.
 The laser pointer is pointed at a board with letters - a communication board.")
 _A person with ALS wears a spectacle frame with a laser pointer.
 The laser pointer is pointed at a board with letters - a communication board.
 Photo by Fezcat on [Wikipedia](https://commons.wikimedia.org/wiki/File:Using_a_head_mounted_laser_to_point_to_a_communication_board.jpg) under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0)._